JIAOJIAOMEI/Evolution_algorithm/List of runs/readme.md

 ![image-20221110205909333](image-20221110205909333.png)

-- Lamarck using normal mutation,  single point crossover,  normal local search
+- Lamarck using uniform mutation,  single point crossover,  normal local search
 - and strategy that "choosing best of genotype and phenotype as final phenotype" ==is applied==.
 - number of Phenotypes =3
 - best 20 parameter combinations used are obtained in Experiment4.